prekopova17-commits/VikreaWeb/replit.md

 ## Overview

-ViKrea is a business consulting agency targeting SME companies (50-100 employees) that are experiencing growth challenges.
-The website serves as both a presentation platform and lead generation tool, featuring a modern one-page design with an interactive audit wizard.
-The primary goal is to convert visitors through a prioritization matrix mini-audit that captures email leads and provides actionable recommendations.
+ViKrea is a business consulting agency targeting growing SME companies (50-100 employees).
+The website acts as a presentation platform and a lead generation tool.
+Its primary goal is to convert visitors using a prioritization matrix mini-audit that captures email leads and offers actionable recommendations.
+The project aims to establish ViKrea as a leader in business consulting, driving market expansion and increasing client engagement through a modern digital presence.

-The application is built as a single-page React application with a multi-step wizard component for lead capture, designed with a distinctive visual identity inspired by modern SaaS aesthetics (Linear typography, Stripe restraint, bold data-driven visuals).

 ## User Preferences